By: William C. Head, Atlanta Homicide Lawyer for Misdemeanor or Felony Vehicle Homicide Cases

 Vehicular homicide (sometimes called motor vehicle homicide) is a traffic-related criminal offense that is charged against the driver of a motor vehicle whose driving actions contributed to or were the cause of the death of another person.
-Georgia vehicular homicide cases can be prosecuted and sentenced felony or misdemeanor, which makes a huge difference in potential punishment of the accused citizen, for a vehicular homicide sentence Georgia.
-Vehicular homicide penalties can result in a life sentence, when felony homicide by vehicle sentences are consecutive.
+Georgia vehicular homicide cases can be prosecuted and sentenced as a felony or misdemeanor, which makes a huge difference in potential punishment of the accused citizen, for a vehicular homicide sentence Georgia.
+Georgia vehicular homicide penalties can be a virtual life sentence, when felony homicide by vehicle sentences are sentenced to be served consecutively.

 In addition, under O.C.G.A.
 40-6-391.3, Georgia DUI laws, since any driver of a school bus commits a felony by operating a school bus while driving under the influence, any accident with passenger injuries (even minor ones) would likely be harshly punished, even if limited to second degree vehicular homicide counts (e.g., if the bus driver merely failed to yield the right of way).
 The maximum jail sentence is 12 months, but this is per death.

 The term “first degree vehicular homicide” indicates DUI felony (or another of the 5 serious driving offenses, supporting the felony).
 All other traffic violation cases resulting in a death caused by another driver should be prosecuted as misdemeanors, which is known as a second-degree vehicular homicide case.

 The classification of a misdemeanor death by motor vehicle case does NOT mean that resolving these cases is not difficult.
 Misdemeanor death by vehicle cases are still very difficult to handle, from a criminal defense attorney’s perspective.
 The same multi-faceted investigation, which often includes use of an accident reconstruction expert and an exhaustive search for eyewitnesses to the collision, takes about as much time as felony vehicular homicide cases.